 Help build a trade union year of climate action

-In 2024, the TUC voted to back a Year of Trade Union Climate Action, engaging with community and climate justice groups.
+In 2024, the TUC voted to back a Year of Trade Union Climate Action, engaging with community and climate justice groups, reiterated in Motion 75 passed this year.
 It will kick off this autumn, with a key moment of global solidarity in November during the UN climate negotiations, COP30, in Brazil.
-We want active support from as many national trade unions as possible – but a really powerful year of action can only be built from the grassroots up.
+Several national trade unions are supporting this initiative – but a really powerful year of action can only be built from the grassroots up.
+Sign up below for updates

 A whole year of climate action

 Throughout the coming year, we’ll focus on tackling the climate crisis and how this helps us all.
-From calling out the unjust financial system, ultra-wealthy and polluters at the Make Them Pay action on 20th September, fuel poverty campaigning, linking climate justice to refugee and migrant rights, supporting local campaigns on public transport… through to next summer and taking action on heat and working conditions and the wider health impacts of heatwaves (note this year's Heat Strike week of action is coming up soon - 14-20 July!)
+From calling out the unjust financial system, ultra-wealthy and polluters to Make Them Pay, fuel poverty campaigning, linking climate justice to refugee and migrant rights, supporting local campaigns on public transport… through to next summer and taking action with the Heat Strike campaign on heat and working conditions and the wider health impacts of heatwaves.

 The TUC Trades Councils conference has passed a motion asking all Trades Councils to coordinate and organise networks and actions in their area during the year of action.